microsoft/teams-ai/js/packages/teams-ai/README.md

 # Teams AI Library

-Welcome to the Teams AI Library JavaScript package.
-See the [Teams AI repo README.md](https://github.com/microsoft/teams-ai), for general information, including updates on dotnet support.
+Welcome to the Teams AI Library JavaScript package!

+This SDK is specifically designed to assist you in creating bots capable of interacting with Teams and Microsoft 365 applications.
+It is constructed using the [Bot Framework SDK](https://github.com/microsoft/botbuilder-js) as its foundation, simplifying the process of developing bots that interact with Teams' artificial intelligence capabilities.
+See the [Teams AI repo README.md](https://github.com/microsoft/teams-ai), for general information, and .Net support is available via the [dotnet](https://github.com/microsoft/teams-ai/tree/main/dotnet) folder.

 Requirements: